Maryland

 With PandaDoc Notary, you will meet with a state commissioned Maryland notary public to edit, eSign, and notarize documents within mere minutes.
 The all-in-one platform makes it easier than ever to sign and notarize documents without the extra leg work that inherently comes with traditional notarization options.

 You can take comfort in knowing that PandaDoc Notary is MISMO® certified, which means that it fully complies with the MIMSO best practices and regulatory standards.
 In addition to this, the PandaDoc Notary platform offers a product help center giving you access to the solutions you need, when you need them.
-The platform also boasts reliable and knowledgeable 24/7 live chat support so that you are always covered, no matter what.
+The platform also boasts reliable and knowledgeable chat support so that you are always covered, no matter what.

 Start a free 14-day trial today.